PEPLabs/SQL-CL-OuterJoin/README.md

 </td></tr> </table>

 Note that there is no record in the right table for Foghorn, and there is no record in the left table for Porky.
 When we OUTER JOIN these two tables ON the character column, the missing data will be null.
-This is useful for finding rows where such a match does not exist, such as characters with no catchphrases, or catchphrases with no characters.
+This is useful for finding rows where such a match does not exist, such as species without catchphrases or catchphrases without species.

 ```SQL
 SELECT * FROM table_left